-When I first saw Cole climb to the top of a street light in the original inFAMOUS, I noticed he had incredible balance.
-This was the first time I saw a person displaying incredible balance on a street light, and my bond with this digital character got stronger because every time I don’t have my prosthetic leg on, I have to balance on one leg.
+When I first saw Cole climb to the top of a flagpole in the original inFAMOUS, I noticed he had incredible balance.
+This was the first time I saw a person displaying incredible balance on top of a flagpole, and my bond with this digital character got stronger because every time I don’t have my prosthetic leg on, I have to balance on one leg.

 The game also has a karma

 system, which means the player has the choice of being a superhero or